 We won’t go into all 21 here, but here are a few highlights.

-Building on the Cambridge model, the Digital Assets Research Institute showed that Since 2021, Bitcoin has become the world’s most sustainably powered industry, and the industry with the lowest emission intensity.
+It is also the industry with the lowest emission intensity.
 That means that Bitcoin is now likely reducing net emissions by replacing their fossil fuel dependent prequels: banking as a medium of exchange, and gold as a store of value.

 Numerous studies, including this Cornell study from decorated scientist Fengqi You, found the same thing the grid owners found, that Bitcoin mining is a buyer for wasted renewable energy generated at a time or in a place other consumers cannot use it, making the renewable generator more profitable.
 The profit is reinvested to build more solar and wind power faster, accelerating the renewable transition.